baggariSiva/jigsaw/README.md

 <img src="source\assets\images\screenshot.png" alt="screenshot of the Jigsaw app" width="100%" />

-# Steps to clone this repository and run locally.
+# Steps to clone this repository and run locally

 ### Step 1: Clone this repository